Hexagon Bootstrap in the Double Scaling Limit: Results

 where the symbol $l_x$ represents a simple logarithm: $l_x \defas \log\brk{x}$ as defined in eq. \eqref{eq:notation}.
 Higher loop order $L \le 8$ corrections to eq. \eqref{eq:EnmhvOrigin} bounded by transcendental weight $\weight \le 12$ can be found in the ancillary file \ancillary{EDS-origin-L1-8-w0-12.m}.

 In this manner, we confirm that no additional cancellations occur for the (1111) component, that would lead to a Sudakov-like form similar to the MHV amplitude at the origin.
-We have also further vetted our result by comparing it with the origin limit of the NMHV amplitude in general kinematics through six loops~\cite{Caron-Huot:2019vjl}, finding perfect agreement.
+We have also further vetted our result by comparing it with the origin limit of the NMHV amplitude in general kinematics through six loops~\cite{LDprivate,DDunpublished}, finding perfect agreement.

 While it may be worthwhile to also look at other components for additional cancellations, already from the current data we observe an interesting general pattern for the three highest powers of divergent logarithms for the NMHV/MHV ratio function.
-In particular, up to $L \le 6$ loops we find
+In particular, up to $L \le 6$ loops we find\footnote{We acknowledge discussions with Lance Dixon, who first noticed the leading $1/(L!)^2$ behavior on the $u=v=w$ line of the NMHV amplitude at the origin, motivating us to carry out the following analysis.}

-It may thus well be that this pattern persists at higher loops, especially given that the two-gluon OPE excitation already contributes at $L=6$ loops.
+It may thus well be that this pattern persists at higher loops, especially given that the two-gluon OPE excitation already contributes at $L=6$ loops in the DS limit.